All About Postage Stamp Trains

 Market value: I tend to avoid the topic of prices simply because there are no hard and fast guidelines, especially since Postage Stamp collectors are relatively few in number.
 Furthermore, consider the following circumstances: While it is true that most of the products are out of production, they came from manufacturers who have supplied multiple importers for decades, and the market is essentially saturated with fifty-year-old merchandise of low-to-average quality by today's standards.
 Since the products themselves are not unique, the only thing of any real of value to the Postage Stamp collector is actually the packaging.

 Train sets are likely the most highly prized items, but not consistently: I've seen sets in good condition go for as little as $50, while boxes of junk rake in triple that or more.
-Probably the only thing that might be considered truly valuable would be a completely sealed set, which is indeed rareI've only ever seen one in the last 15 years.
+Probably the only thing that might be considered truly valuable would be a completely sealed set, where the cellophane around the whole outside of the box is intact, which is indeed rareI've only ever seen one in the last 15 years.
 Be aware, however, that it's merely the cellophane that gives it so much value, and then only in the currency of bragging rights.
 In the end, it's really up to the individual how valuable a given item is to them personally.

 If you don't understand what you're selling, find out what you need to know at this website.
 I've documented everything I could possibly find about every Postage Stamp Trains product.
 If there's something I've missed or gotten wrong, or if there's a specific detail you need to know that's not covered, please let me know!